Easy Terms: Reception

 The Canberra Times said "there cannot be very many viewers left these days for the Australian Playhouse series on ABC, which has rapidly become The Pat Flower Show...
 "Easy Terms" makes a grand total for the authoress of nine out of twenty-eight, which is over thirty-two per cent.
-No one, I am sure, would be even inclined to comment and everyone would wish her luck if they were becoming more and more entertaining, but a play like "Easy Terms", a creaking study of possession-culture "fantacised", was surely more suitable fora select audience in experimental Jane St. Theatre, Kensington, than for general entertainment."
+No one, I am sure, would be even inclined to comment and everyone would wish her luck if they were becoming more and more entertaining, but a play like "Easy Terms", a creaking study of possession-culture "fantasised", was surely more suitable fora select audience in experimental Jane St. Theatre, Kensington, than for general entertainment."

 The Age called it a "plotless, formless hunk of tripe" in which "the actors went on just mouthing words."